 In 1789, Jefferson was appointed the nation’s first secretary of state by President George Washington.
-Unfortunately, he clashed with the US secretary of treasury, Alexander Hamilton, over foreign policy and interpretation of the constitution.
-Jefferson believed in strong state and local government and co-founded the Democratic-Republican Party specifically to oppose Hamilton’s Federalist Party, which strove for a strong national government with broad powers over the economy.
+Unfortunately, he clashed with the U.S. secretary of treasury, Alexander Hamilton, over foreign policy and interpretation of the Constitution.
+Jefferson believed in strong state and local governments and co-founded the Democratic-Republican Party specifically to oppose Hamilton’s Federalist Party, which strove for a strong national government with broad powers over the economy.

 The presidential election of 1796 pitted Jefferson against his good friend John Adams.
 Although he didn’t win the presidency, he had the second highest number of votes, which made him Adams’ vice president, according to the laws at the time.
 In 1800, Jefferson and Adams ran against each other again, only this time Jefferson won.
 However, a flaw in the electoral system had Jefferson tied with fellow Democratic-Republican Aaron Burr.
 The House of Representatives broke the tie, choosing Jefferson, and Congress proposed the Twelfth Amendment to separate voting for president and vice president to prevent this from happening again.

 He served two terms as president before retiring to Monticello.
 At the age of 83, Jefferson died on July 4, 1826, exactly 50 years after the signing of the Declaration of Independence.
-Also, he passed away just a few hours before his friend, John Adams.
+He passed away just a few hours before his friend and rival, John Adams.